![]() |

 » View this passage in NIV (Bible Gateway)

 Larry Olsen describes a man lost in the desert: “He has been out of food and water for days.
 His lips are swollen, his tongue is swollen, he’s all beat up and bloody.
-Some of his bones are almost peeking through.
-He has been scraped and beat up by the cactus, sand and sun.
-H … More
+Some of his bones are almost ...
+More

 Physically, the demands of the ministry were sometimes almost more than Paul could bear (1:8;11:23-27).
 However, even more draining were the spiritual demands (7:5;11:28-29).
-He reflects on these experiences in this passage and tells why, though discouraged, he will never quit (v.
-1).
+He reflects on these experiences in this passage and tells why, though discouraged at times, he never quit.

 One source of discouragement to Paul was the false teachers in the church at Corinth.
 He was no doubt referring to these Judaizers when he wrote these words (v.
 2).
-Many false teacher claim to base their doctrine on the Word of God, but false teachers handle God’s Word in deceptive ways.
+Every false teacher claims to base his doctrine on the Word of God, but false teachers handle God’s Word in deceptive ways.
 Satan will do everything in his power to keep lost sinners in the dark and often he uses religious teachers to deceive people.
 Even today, many of the people who belong to false cults were originally members of Gospel preaching churches.
-If there is anything hidden about our message, it is hidden only to someone who is lost (v.
-3).
-The god who rules this world has blinded the minds of unbelievers. (v.
-4).
-They cannot see the light, which is the good news about our glorious Christ, who shows what God is like.

 II Corinthians 4:1-6 (English Standard Version)